madrury/csvtools/README.md

 ------------

   csvtools is simple, fast library for working with delimited text files.
-It provides command line tools for preforming common tasks, such as subsetting, searching and cutting.
+It provides command line tools for performing common tasks, such as subsetting, searching and cutting.

   The following tools are included: